raducoravu/raducoravu/books.md

 2. **The Stories of Ray Bradbury** by Ray Bradbury
    - A collection of short stories by the acclaimed science fiction and fantasy author, Ray Bradbury.

-3. **A Short History of Nearly Everything** by Bill Bryson
-   - A popular science book that explains some areas of science, using easily accessible language.

 4. **Oryx and Crake** by Margaret Atwood
    - A dystopian novel exploring themes of genetic engineering and corporate dominance.